jamsaeed/matchingCard_game/README.md

 ***
 ***
 ### description
 ### *Making my first ever game with html,css, and js  after 2 weeks of learning basic coding.
-Making A flower themed Memorycard game. *
+Making A flower themed Memorycard game. the game is about matching two cards with matching flower it is a classic game played by laying a set of cards face down and taking turns to flip over two cards at a time to find a matching pair.
+If the cards match, the player keeps the pair and takes another turn; if they don't match, they are turned back face down*

 ### apps used
 * **github**